 Operating Income.
 Operating income as a percentage of revenues was 8% in the Current Year compared to 13% in the Prior Year.
 Excluding gains on asset dispositions discussed above, operating income as a percentage of revenues was 7% in the Current Year compared to 11% in the Prior Year.
-The decrease in operating income as a percentage of revenues was driven primarily by the decrease in operating revenues and the impairment of goodwill.
+The decrease in operating income as a percentage of revenues and the impairment of goodwill.